-Students are expected to read the current version of the Doctoral Program in Clinical Psychology Clinical Training Handbook each year.
-Students are held responsible for all information contained in the handbook each year.
+Students are expected to read the current version of the Doctoral Program in Clinical Ps ychology Clinical Training Handbook each year.
+Students are held responsible for all inf formation contained in the handbook each year.

-Prior to the onset of Fall semester submit to Practicum Instructor or Practicum Coordinator: One Copy Of:
+Prior to the onset of Fall semester submit to Practicum Instructor or Practicum Coordinator:

-Ethical Agreement
+One Copy Of:

-Copy of Liability Insurance face sheet
+- Ethical Agreement - Waiver of Liability

-Completed Practica Site Contract
+□ Completed Practica Site Contract

-At the conclusion of each semester submit to Practica Instructor [Note: Electronic versions of all forms can be uploaded to Blackboard in lieu of hard copies to instructor]:
+At the conclusion of each semester submit to Practica Instructor [Note: Electronic versions of all forms can be uploaded to Canvas in lieu of hard copies to instructor]:

-□ All students will submit a Time2Track Activity Summary PDF from the beginning to the end of the semester on Blackboard.
+All students will submit a Time2Track Activity Summary PDF from the beginning to the end of the semester on Canvas.
 This summary must include all APPROVED hours (e.g., practica and extra training experiences approved by the DCT).
 This details the number of hours at the site and the activities with which you were engaged.

-At the end of the academic year, all students will submit a Time2Track Activity Summary PDF from the beginning to the end of the year on Blackboard.
+At the end of the academic year, all students will submit a Time2Track Activity Summary PDF from the beginning to the end of the year on Canvas.
 This summary must include all APPROVED hours for the academic year (e.g., practica and extra training experiences approved by the DCT).
 This details the number of hours at the site and the activities with which you were engaged.
 This is due one week prior to the end of the semester.

-$\ \square$ All site supervisors must submit a Practica Student Evaluation form each semester and submit this to the program through Time2Track.
+- All site supervisors must submit a Practica Student Evaluation form each semester and submit this to the program through Time2Track.
 It is the student's responsibility to ensure that this has occurred by the deadline set by practica instructors.
-It is also the student's responsibility to approve the Practica Evaluation electronically by the due date. $\hfill \Box$ All students should complete a Student Site Evaluation during the last semester in which the student is placed at a practicum site.
+It is also the student's responsibility to approve the Practica Evaluation electronically by the due date. - All students should complete a Student Site Evaluation during the last semester in which the student is placed at a practicum site.